 Serial filtering means that the electric current actually passes the filtering circuit, thereby affecting the power supply.
 This affects specifically heavy users of power such as amplifiers.
 This way of filtering is very effective but needs to be used wisely.
 First and foremost: use your ears to decide if it’s all good.
 Second: when your appliance is a heavy power amp, you’d best choose a filter that is able to handle the double amount of power needed.

 Parallel filtering means that the filter is connected in a parallel position to the power outlet and/or connected device.
 The electric current does not run through the filter itself.
-The filter couples back DC elements to mass and deletes high-frequency noise.
+The filter couples back DC elements to mass and removes high-frequency noise.
 This method is less effective than the serial filtering but does not inhibit the power supply as the serial filtering does.
-It can therefore be useful when connected to an amplifier.
+It can, therefore, be useful when connected to an amplifier.
 See the Kemp SNS plug.

 My experience with filtering